WindowsVista42/ctex_format/ctex_lib/proposal.md

 We now write out the data generated to memory, and process the next sector.
 Once all of the sectors have been processed, we have a decoded image in memory.

+Modifying this to approach to also work with avx2 and sse2 is relatively trivial.

 ### ENCODING
 Encoding an image works the same way.
 We chunk it into sectors of 64 bytes, and order the bytes such that